-Our validation tests are designed to provide general advice for the average website to follow best practices.
+Our validation tests are designed to provide general advice for the average website.
+Our recommendations follow the most commonly recommended best practices.
+However, there are often multiple correct ways to do the something.
 If you know what you are doing, and you have a reason for doing things differently, by all means keep doing it.
 The purpose of our website is to educate developers about different aspects of creating a website so that they can learn and improve their skills.

 For example, some of our tests check for backwards compatibility with legacy web browsers.
-If your website doesn't need to support legacy web browsers then you can safely ignore those warnings that Validbot produces.
-In the future, we may provide a way to silence warnings that you don't care about.
+If your website doesn't need to support legacy web browsers then you can safely ignore those warnings that ValidBot produces.

 No. Our tests have been tuned and optimized to provide the best advice for small to medium websites.
 These are websites that have only a few servers running behind the scenes.

-Very large websites, like Google and Wikipedia, work differently.
+Very large websites, like Google, Amazon and Wikipedia, work differently.
 They have unique problems caused by their size and solutions to those large-scale problems may cause some of our tests to display warnings.
-This doesn't meant that they are doing things wrong.
+This doesn't mean that they are doing things wrong.

 We have over 100 validation tests to run on each website audit, and sometimes it isn't possible to complete all of them.
 Here are a few reasons why this may happen: